ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 </video>
 </center>

-You might notice that this particular choice of numbering seems to spiral around the dodecahedron in groups of 5, e.g. the first five edges go in counterclockwise order around the bottom-most face.
+You might notice this particular choice of numbering seems to spiral around the dodecahedron in groups of 5, e.g. the first five edges go in counterclockwise order around the bottom-most face.
 This grouping turns out to be useful for computing rotations.
 Consider the following bit manipulation operations: